87FerretsDev/OrangeShell/README.txt

 After installing python3 and pip3 just use the bash shell to run "./launch.sh" and the shell should start.

 OrangeShell Status: RELEASED V1.5.0
-OrangeShell 2.0.0 has paused production!
+OrangeShell 2.0.0 is in production!
 Due release: JAN 2021
 =============================

 DOWNLOAD OrangeShell 1.5.0 FROM HERE AND NOT USING THE COMMAND "update" --> UpdateManager had a small syntax error which caused the update to fail.
 This should fix it.